Drauthius/go-oled-controller/README.md

 ## OpenWeatherMap integration

 Shows the current temperature and weather condition in a specified location.
-An account needs to be created at https://openweathermap.org, where you will get a personal API key that needs to be passed to the program, together with the desired location for which to get the current weather.
+An account needs to be created at https://openweathermap.org, where you will get a personal API key that needs to be passed to the program using the `-weather-api-key` flag, together with the desired location for which to get the current weather with the `-weather-location` flag.
 The location should be specified in the format `<city>,<country>`, e.g. "Los Angeles,US".

+The temperature is in Celsius by default.
+This can be changed with the `-temperature-unit` flag.

 ## NVIDIA integration